eclipse-sumo/sumo/docs/web/docs/Installing/Linux_Build.md

   and manual build instructions for the libraries](Linux_Build_Libraries.md)
 - Optionally you may want to add
   - ccache (to speed up builds)
   - ffmpeg-devel (for video output),
   - libOpenSceneGraph-devel (for the experimental 3D GUI),
   - gtest (for [unit testing](../Developer/Unit_Tests.md), do not use 1.13 or later)
   - gettext (for internationalization)
- - texttest, xvfb  and tkdiff (for the acceptance tests)
+  - texttest, xvfb  and tkdiff (for the acceptance tests, include python3-gobject for the texttest GUI)
   - flake, astyle and autopep for style checking
   - see also further dependencies [for GUI testing](../Developer/GUI_Testing.md)

 The package names above are for openSUSE, for ubuntu the call to get the most important optional libraries and tools is:

 ```
 sudo apt-get install ccache libavformat-dev libswscale-dev libopenscenegraph-dev python3-pip python3-build
-sudo apt-get install libgtest-dev gettext tkdiff xvfb flake8 astyle python3-autopep8 python3-gi-cairo
+sudo apt-get install libgtest-dev gettext tkdiff xvfb flake8 astyle python3-autopep8 python3-gi-cairo gir1.2-gtk-3.0
 sudo apt-get install python3-pyproj python3-rtree python3-pandas python3-pulp python3-ezdxf
 python3 -m pip install texttest
 ```